IAmThatGuy2004/The-Weather-App-project/README.md

     3. The database will store the user’s ID and the city’s name in a table that links users to their favorite cities.
   - This functionality will be implemented in the backend to ensure that only logged-in users can add cities to their list of favorites.

-#### **Implementation Details:**
-- **Backend Integration:**
-  - Upon user login, a session will be established on the backend to verify the user’s identity.
-This session will be carried across all pages, including the dashboard, ensuring that the user is authenticated before accessing personal data or making changes to their favorite cities list.
-  - When the user adds a city to their favorites, the backend will handle the request by inserting the city into the database under the correct user ID, ensuring that the user's favorites are securely updated.

 By the end of this milestone, the user registration, login, dashboard, and city favorites functionality will be seamlessly integrated, providing a smooth user experience.